U.S., allied pilots fly in first NATO-organized Alaska training exercise

 Arctic Defender 2024 was the first NATO-led exercise to take place in the Interior and Gulf of Alaska training areas known collectively as the Joint Pacific Alaska Range Complex or JPARC.
 The two-week aviation exercise brought together pilots and personnel from the U.S. Air Force, Army and Marine Corps, and their German, French and Spanish counterparts.

-Germany organized Arctic Defender, and German Defense Minister Boris Pistorius commended them for their work during a visit to Eielson earlier this month.
+Germany organized Arctic Defender, and German Defense Minister Boris Pistorius commended the personnel responsible for their work during a visit to Eielson earlier this month.

 Officials from other NATO nations also came to the Alaska to observe and be briefed on Arctic Defender, which was the first of several exercises the European servicemembers are participating in over the next few months in the Indo-Pacific region.